norcams/iaas/docs/status.rst

 OSL and BGO location
 --------------------
-There is now one UH-Iaas cloud with two regions: BGO and OSL.
+There are now one UH-Iaas cloud with two regions: BGO and OSL.
 Provision is done once at https://access.iaas.uib.no.
 In the dashboard you will have access to both regions.
 For API access remember to set REGION_NAME in rc-file.